 Our office can and will provide you with assistance in creating your family through various forms of Assisted Reproduction Technology (“ART”).
-We would be pleased to prepare, negotiate and review traditional and gestational surrogacy contracts, egg donation agreements, sperm donation agreements and even embryo donation contracts.
+We would be pleased to prepare, negotiate and review traditional and gestational surrogacy contracts, egg donation agency agreements, sperm donation agency agreements and even embryo donation agency contracts.
 Our representation of intended parents, surrogates, donors and recipients in these relationships is conducted in a manner which emphasizes the highest ethical standards of the legal profession.
 Upon your request, in the course of our professional relationship with you we will also provide you with referrals to medical, psychological and other related experts in the ART field.

 What services do you provide for surrogacy cases?